ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 > The values that show in 'Contact Usernames' and in 'Organization' are the default values you entered when [you configured your translator] (#configure-the-dgt-connector).
-Those values can be overriden on a page per page basis.
+Those values can be overridden on a page per page basis.
 To do this, just click 'Contact Usernames' or 'Organization' and changes the values.

-- You can select an 'Expected delivery time' : Click the field and select a date from the calendar that will pop up.
+- You can select an 'Expected delivery time': Click the field and select a date from the calendar that will pop up.
 This is an indicative date, DGT might want to change that date,